Data management: why it's so essential

 2. Strengthen the data scientist’s arsenal with advanced analytics techniques

-- Frequency analysis goes beyond simple counts to help identify outliers and missing values that can skew other measures like mean, average and median (measure of central tendency), as well as affects analyses like forecasting.
+- Frequency analysis that goes beyond simple counts to help identify outliers and missing values that can skew other measures like mean, average and median (measure of central tendency), as well as affects analyses like forecasting.

 3. Scrub data to build quality into existing processes

-SAS has an industry-leading data quality platform that:
+Look for a data quality platform that:

 - Incorporates the cleansing capability into your data integration flow to make IT resources more productive.